GPOP Election Operations Working (EOW) Group

-Charles and I are now calling a new list, and we would like more GPOP Representatives working with us.
+We will resume our calls to new Greens when we have a location for the June 22 Membership Meeting.
 Please let me know if you will help, and I will round up just six or eight phone numbers for you.

-Here are also some excellent events to collect nomination signatures as the weather warms up:
+Here are also some excellent events where we plan to collect nomination signatures in nice weather

 Please let us know of street festivals in your neighborhood.

-Please respond to this email and tell me what you will do to help us build the Green Party.
+I would like to learn what you will do to help us build the Green Party.